elenekat/Installing_FLASH/README.md

 which brew
 ```
 this will tell you path of it as well
-or if you just want to check which version you have:
+or to just check which version you have:
 ```bash
 brew --version
 ```